taylorkenna/Statistical-Analysis-of-Pokemon-Attributes/README.md

 ## Business Recommendations:
 * Create Pokémon that specialize in one type of defense (physical or special) to make battles more strategic.
 * Redistribute stat points to give Pokémon more unique strengths and weaknesses.
-* Balance legendary power levels by introducing trade-offs, such as lower Speed or higher vulnerability.
+* Balance legendary power levels by introducing trade-offs, such as lower speed or higher vulnerability.

 <p align="center">
   <img width="460" height="300" src="images/pokemon_group.png">